Building A Matcha Tea Shop Case Study

 • Finding contractors to paint and make small repairs

-• Getting pavement licenses (the table and chairs license was a part of this)
+• Getting pavement licences (the table and chairs licence was a part of this)

 • Marketing